 The Wearable Clinic

-Wearable Clinic researchers asked Research for the Future for their help to find people with chronic kidney disease to take part in a focus group.
-Researchers wanted to learn more about how people manage their care using digital devices and how they feel about using digital technologies as part of their care.
-There was lots of useful discussions but the main findings were
+The team came to Research for the Future to help find people with chronic kidney disease (CKD) to take part in a focus group.
+They wanted to learn more about the benefits and barriers of digital devices as well as how people are using them as part of their care and what features might be most useful.
+The main findings included:

-- There is no one-size-fit all solution.
+- There is no one-size-fits-all solution.
 People have different needs and any device to be used as part of NHS care needs to be able to meet these.